DevoInc/devo-relay/README.md

 # NG-Relay Docker Compose

-This repository contains an example of how to run the Devo NG-Relay and Devo NG-Relay Cli together with [docker compose](https://github.com/docker/compose).
+This repository contains an example of how to run the Devo NG-Relay and Devo NG-Relay CLI together with [docker compose](https://github.com/docker/compose).
 It is not mandatory, but recommended, to run both applications.

 ## Requirements